-It is extremely important that the code NOT be used until the student has received the appropriate number of hours of instruction, per GaDOE's HHB guidelines.
-The HHB code should NOT be used as a "place-holder."
+It is extremely important that the code is NOT used until the student has received the appropriate number of hours of instruction, per GaDOE's HHB guidelines.
+The HHB code should NOT be used as a "placeholder."
 It only establishes that the student has received instruction.
 Any other use for the HHB code is strictly prohibited, unless otherwise directed by the DCSD's HHB Office.
 Please communicate this to your local school registrar.